polywrap/documentation/src/docs/quick-start/create-js-app/install-client.md

 By the end of this document, you'll gain the following skills:

 - How to instantiate the Polywrap client in your JavaScript App
-- Query any Polywrap using the Polywrap client
+- Invoke any wrapper using the Polywrap client
 - Configure custom Polywrap URI redirects
 - Build React apps with ease